EspressoSystems/espresso-sequencer/README.md

 - Generate a new token
   - for the scope options of the token, tick the _repo_ box.
 - Run `docker login ghcr.io --username <you_github_id> --password <your_personal_access_token>`

+# License
+## Copyright
+**(c) 2022 Espresso Systems**
+`espresso-sequencer` was developed by Espresso Systems.
+While we plan to adopt an open source license, we have not yet selected one.
+As such, all rights are reserved for the time being.
+Please reach out to us if you have thoughts on licensing.

+# Disclaimer

+**DISCLAIMER:** This software is provided "as is" and its security has not been externally audited.
+Use at your own risk.